Gaya/gaya.pizza/blog/contents/articles/hire-me/index.md

 ---

 After a long time of hard consideration I decided to leave my current job.
-It's an awesome place to work at and the management couldn't be better, but it feels like I am getting stuck again.
+It's an awesome place to work at and the management couldn't be better, but I feel like I am moving in a different direction.

 That said: I am looking for a new job.

 <span class="more"></span>

-##Motivation
-[As I mentioned before](/articles/stuck-at-your-web-development-job-break-your-routine/), being stuck at your job is not something I want.
-Being unhappy is something I want to avoid and this is the best solution.
+[As I mentioned before](/articles/stuck-at-your-web-development-job-break-your-routine/), being stuck at my job is not something I want.
+Being unhappy is something I want to avoid and looking for something else seems like the best solution.

 ##What I am looking for
 Currently I am largely interested in working on JavaScript applications, from in-browser web applications to server-side